Inaamhusain/Create-a-RESTful-Services-API-using-PHP-Mysql-and-SlimFramework/README.md

 list of pages for change required code as per your requirement

 1) "include/config.php" for database connectivity.
 2) "v1/index.php" for showing appropriate json format data.
-3) "include/DbHandler.php" for fetching data from database.
+3) "include/DbHandler.php" for fetching and adding data to database.